liberland/Constitution/Constitution.md

 Referendum

-1) A Citizen or a group of Citizens can propose a referendum for the removal of an existing Regulation or a part thereof.
+1) A Citizen or a group of Citizens can propose a Referendum to veto an existing Regulation or a part thereof.

 2) A Referendum can also be called to remove from office a Judge or a Justice